intuition-dev/mbCLIx/lazyLoading/readme.md

 [Example source code  ](https://github.com/intuition-dev/INTUITION/blob/master/examples/CRUD/www/models/CRUD1ViewModel.ts)

+<b>Best practice: each file should load it's own resources, but the popular source definitions can be centralized</b>

 ### Summary:

-As a manager you need to look at the app in the Developer Tools network Tab.
+As a manager you need to look at the app in the Developer Tools network tab.
-And when you check the app on mobile: Don't use WiFi.
+And when you QA the app on mobile: Don't use WiFi!
-If you monitor the little things, the big things will take care of themselves.
+If you monitor the little things, the big things will take care of themselves performance wise.
-And I would also consider converting an older Webpack Web App to JAMstack lazy loading to get the performance benefits.
+Also consider converting an older Webpack Web App to JAMstack lazy loading to get the performance benefits.

-## Deeper dive recipe:
+## Deeper dive recipe/tips:
 There are two things we need: data loading and ui loading.
 They are loaded in parallel, but we'll look at them one at a time.

 #### UI-loading: